Ready to blaze a trail on your toboggan?

-Pack your winter wear, favorite mittens and sled - and head for the beachtown with "a reason for every season" - Muskegon, Michigan.
+Pack your winter wear and sled and head for a beach town with "a reason for every season" - Muskegon, Michigan!

 Top Five Sledding Hills:

-Beachwood Park This city park is active all year long with its play ground, basketball court, pickle ball courts, fire pit, 2 sledding hills and occasionally an ice skating rink.
+This city park is active all year long with its playground, basketball court, pickle ball courts, fire pit, 2 sledding hills and occasionally an ice-skating rink.

 Don't have a sled?
 No worries!
 There is a Little Free Sled Library at the base of the smaller sledding hill.
 Warm up with hot cocoa or a steaming hot dog from Patti Wagon Food.
-While the permanent restroom is closed for the season, a porta-potty makes it easy to stay a little longer!
+While the permanent restroom is closed for the season, a porta-potty makes it easy to stay a little longer at Beachwood Park!
 Plenty of paved parking can be found at Beach St and Bluffton Ave.

-Hanson St. Hill Get a great view of White Lake from the top of Hanson St. Hill.
-Warm up at a gorgeous fire pit with circular seating located at "The Commons" (directly behind Fetch Brewing Company and next to Mylan's Restaurant).
-Don't worry about the snow accumulation, there's always snow thanks to the White Lake Snow Farmers!
+Get a great view of White Lake from the top of Hanson St. Hill.
+Warm up at a gorgeous fire pit with circular seating located at "The Commons" (directly behind Fetch Brewing Company and next to Mylan's Waterfront Grille).

 Location: 6585 Lake Harbor Rd, Norton Shores.
 Where W Pontaluna and Lake Harbor Roads converge Click here for map

-Lake Harbor Park This 189 acre park comes with stunning views of Lake Michigan, Mona Lake and the Mona Lake Channel between.
+189-acre Lake Harbor Park comes with stunning views of Lake Michigan, Mona Lake and the Mona Lake Channel between.

 Location: 4635 Lake Harbor Rd, Norton Shores.
 On the north side the Mona Lake Channel.
 Click here for map

-Find a parking loop at the foot of the hill on Scenic Dr; just south of where Memorial Dr ends.
-More parking, and smaller hills, can be found continuing south to the Channel Beach Pavilion.
-NOTE Scenic Drive south of the Memorial Drive intersection will be closed November 2021 through March 2022 for a water main project
+Find a parking loop at the foot of the hill on Scenic Drive - just south of where Memorial Drive ends.
+More parking, and smaller hills, can be found by continuing south to the Channel Beach Pavilion.

 Location: Muskegon State Park, between Scenic Dr. and Channel Beach Pavilion.
 Click here for map